-Cyano bacteria is a type of algae that blankets the sand and rockwork in our tanks.
-It's an eye sore and people object to its presence in our systems.
+Cyanobacteria is a type of bacteria that can bloom, and then blankets the sand and rockwork in our tanks.
+It's an eyesore and people object to its presence in our systems.
 You have a few products to help combat it, and then there is the non-chemical approach as well (explained in the article linked below).

 RedCyano Rx (by Blue Life USA) works well.